Beijing Expo 2019

-office ma is working on landscape design at the Vanke Pavilion for the upcoming Horticultural Expo in Beijing.
-The Vanke Pavilion site occupies a prominent position within the larger Expo complex and is currently under construction. office ma is responsible for designing the site landscape and rooftop garden, as well as providing concept design for the indoor botanical garden with its mangrove habitat exhibition space.
-The square pavilion building sits at the center of a large square site with generous area for outdoor landscape spaces designed to both compliment the indoor exhibit visitor experience and to perform very real ecological functions.
-The landscape will ground the exotic artificial mangrove interior environment of the pavilion in the native context of Beijing’s foothills and adjacent mountains.
+On April 29th, in a valley near the Great Wall outside Beijing, a large development of exposition gardens and pavilions came to life for throngs of international visitors.
+The worldwide horticultural exposition includes a pavilion and grounds developed by Vanke with a large botanical greenhouse designed by Urbanus Architects. office ma provided conceptual design for the interior planting exhibit and rooftop areas in addition to full design service for all the exterior site landscape for the pavilion, which occupies a prominent position within the larger Expo complex.
+The square pavilion building sits at the center of a large square site with generous area for outdoor landscape spaces designed to both compliment the indoor exhibit’s educational visitor experience and to perform very practical ecological functions.
+The landscape will ground the exotic artificial mangrove environment of the pavilion in the native context of Beijing’s foothills and adjacent mountains while also serving as a “performative landscape,” serving both ecological needs and human/cultural ones.
 Building on the Expo theme of “Plant Intelligence,” office ma devised a strategy for site grading, which we have named “Smart Topography.”
-The site is carefully sculpted into “mountains” and “valleys” to capture and hold storm water runoff, recharging groundwater and filling underground tanks to be used during dry periods to meet the entire project’s irrigation water needs.
-Water moves over the surface of the site, becoming channelized to feed wetlands and water features, from the high northwest “dry” corner (the direction of surrounding real mountains) to the lower wetland portion of the site in the south.
-Native plants were carefully selected to follow this same metaphoric journey from high mountain meadow ecology to lowlands.
+The site is carefully sculpted into “mountains” and “valleys” to capture and hold storm water runoff, recharging groundwater and filling underground tanks to be used during dry periods to meet the entire project’s irrigation-water needs.
+Water moves over the surface of the site, becoming channelized to feed wetlands and water features, from the high northwest “dry” corner (in the general direction of surrounding mountains) to the lower wetland portion of the site in the south.
+Native plants were carefully selected to illustrate this same metaphoric journey from high mountain meadow ecology to lowlands.
 Landform and planting work together to perform real ecological work, educate the visitor about the natural environment and to create a setting of natural beauty and comfort.

 by Steve Hanson